perfino Help

 POJO transactions have the same configuration options regarding inheritance as annotation transactions.
 You can switch on transactions from derived classes with the "intercept subclasses" check box.

 For a single method transaction, this means that overridden methods will create transactions as well.
 If such a method makes a super call, that super call will create a separate transaction.
 If the names of both transactions are equal, the super call will not be recorded separately.
-However, with an "Instance class name" naming element it is easy to create two different names.
+However, with an "Instance class name" naming element, it is easy to create two different names.
 In that case, you will see the super method as a nested transaction.
 If this is not what you want, you can set the "no nested transaction" option on the "Naming" step of the wizard to the value "That match this entry".

 The method of interest is conveniently chosen with the method chooser.
 It can show you classes from all connected VMs or from JAR, WAR and EAR files that can be uploaded on the fly.
 You can also edit the method manually in which case you have to take care to enter the method signature in bytecode format.